-The Board has entrusted the Corporate Governance Committee the responsibility for the nomination and remuneration of Directors and members of Board

-Committees by taking into consideration the market conditions, benchmarking in the industry and the Company's results.
+The Board has entrusted the Corporate Governance Committee the responsibility for the nomination and remuneration of Directors and members of Board Committees by taking into consideration the market conditions, benchmarking in the industry and the Company. ny's results. is a central part of the financial and operational management of the Company.